 The Board members are provided with necessary documents / brochures reports andinternal policies to enable them to familiarise with the Company's procedures andpractices.
 Periodic presentations are made on business and performance updates of theCompany business strategy and risks involved.
 The Directors are also updated with variousregulations prevailing at the time and the new judicial pronouncements.

 24. Policy on Directors Appointment Remuneration and other details

-The Nomination and Remuneration Committee ('NRC') of Ceinsys Tech Limited (the'Company') has adopted the policy andprocedures with regard to identification and nomination of persons who are qualified tobecome directors and who may be appointed insenior management.
-This policy is framed incompliance with the applicable provisions of Regulation 19 read with Part D of theSchedule II of the SEBI (Listing Obligations and Disclosures Requirements) Regulations2015 (the Regulations') and Section 178 and otherapplicable provisions of the Companies Act 2013.
+The Nomination and Remuneration Committee (NRC') has adopted the policy andprocedures with regard to identification and nomination of persons who are qualified tobecome directors and who may be appointed in senior management.
+This policy is framed incompliance with the applicable provisions of Regulation 19 read with Part D of theSchedule II of the SEBI (Listing Obligations and Disclosures Requirements) Regulations2015 (the Regulations') and Section 178 and other applicable provisions of theCompanies Act 2013.

-25. Committees of the Board
+26. Committees of the Board